Mohammad Ziauddin (officer): Bangladesh Army

-After the independence, for two more months of institutional training, a temporary 'Battle School' on the model of Military Academy was established at Kachukshet in Dhaka Cantonment under the 46th Independence Brigade for the cadets of Second Bangladesh War Course.
+After the independence, for two more months of institutional training, a temporary 'Battle School' on the model of Military Academy was established at Kachukshet in Dhaka Cantonment under the 46th Independent Infantry Brigade for the cadets of Second Bangladesh War Course.
 Lt.
 Col. Ziauddin was in charge of this battle school.
 He himself was engaged in overall supervision of extended training at the Temporary Battle School.

 Ziauddin wrote an article in the Holiday criticizing the government and its treaty with India on 20 August 1972.
 He called the treaty a secret agreement and pointed they had fought the war without Sheikh Mujib, who was in jail in Pakistan, and would fight another if necessary.
 He had published the article when Prime Minister Sheikh Mujibur Rahman was outside of the country.
 The Prime Minister meet Ziauddin after returning to the country and demanded an official apology which he refused.
 He lost his job for the article.
 He travelled the country getting to know the people.

 In February 1974, Zia dropped all contact and went underground to join Marxist revolutionaries.
 He joined the underground Purba Banglar Sarbahara Party led by Siraj Sikder, which was the most active left wing insurgency in Bangladesh at that time.

 His colleague Major Mohammad Abdul Jalil, who shared his left wing views, was also fired from the army.
 Siraj Sikder was killed by Bangladesh police on 2 January 1975 on his way to Rakkhi Bahini camp.
 President Sheikh Mujibur Rahman was killed in 15 August 1975 Bangladeshi coup d'état.
 One of the mutineers, Major Khandaker Abdur Rashid, asked Taher and Ziauddin to join the new regime.
 Taher asked him remove the death warrant issued against Zaiuddin by the former president.
 The new president, Khondakar Mustaque Ahmed, encouraged them to start a political party.

 In 1976, Ziaudding was sentenced to ten years imprisonment while Taher was sentenced to death following the 7 November 1975 Bangladeshi coup d'état.
 The coup paved the way for Major General Ziaur Rahman to take power.